dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/complex-data-model.md

 By [Tom Dykstra](https://github.com/tdykstra) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-The Contoso University sample web application demonstrates how to create ASP.NET Core 1.1 MVC web applications using Entity Framework Core 1.1 and Visual Studio 2017.
+The Contoso University sample web application demonstrates how to create ASP.NET Core MVC web applications using Entity Framework Core and Visual Studio.
 For information about the tutorial series, see [the first tutorial in the series](intro.md).

 In the previous tutorials you worked with a simple data model that was composed of three entities.
 In this tutorial you'll add more entities and relationships and you'll customize the data model by specifying formatting, validation, and database mapping rules.